atulranjan45/Newsletter-agent/README.md

 6. Click "Generate Newsletter" to create your newsletter

-7. Download the generated newsletter in markdown format
+7. Download the generated newsletter in markdown format(pdf, doc)

 ## Newsletter Structure 📑